-The comparison results of throughput are shown in Figs. 9, 10, and 11.
-The throughput is the average throughput for all the active sessions in the network.
-In Fig. 9, the throughput at the first 6 time slots are shown.
+Fig. 9.
+Comparison of average delay for different models.

+first 6 time slots are shown.
 The one with the virtual backbone structure increases faster than the one without the virtual backbone over time.
 At the 6th time slot, our approach achieves almost 1.6 times over the one without virtual backbone.
-In Fig. 10, the results show that the throughputs of both approaches increase slowly when the number of nodes increases.
-In Fig. 11, the throughputs of both approaches increase while the number of channels increases.
+In Fig. 8(b), the results show that the throughputs of both approaches increase slowly when the number of nodes increases.
+In Fig. 8(c), the throughput of both approaches increases while the number of channels increases.
 Overall, the throughput with the virtual backbone structure is much larger than the one without a virtual backbone structure.

-Finally, we compare the packet delay between the two approaches.
-The results are shown in Figs. 12, 13, and 14.
-In Fig. 12, we vary the number of active sessions, while setting the number of nodes as 100.
+Moreover, we compare the packet delay between the two

+approaches.
+The results are shown in Figs. 9.
+In Fig. 9(a), we vary the number of active sessions, while setting the number of nodes as 100.
 The delay in both approaches increases, when the number of active sessions increases.
 The delay for the approach without the virtual backbone structure increases more rapidly.
-In Fig. 13, the delay in both approaches decreases, when the number of nodes increases.
+In Fig. 9(b), the delay in both approaches decreases, as the number of nodes increases.
 Nevertheless, the speed of delay decrement becomes slower as the number of nodes increases.
-This is because when there are more nodes, the average number of channels available to each node is smaller.
-In Fig. 14, we vary the number of total channels in the network, while setting the number of nodes as 100.
+This happens when there are more nodes, the average number of channels available to each node is smaller.
+In Fig. 9(c), we vary the number of total channels in the network, while setting the number of nodes as 100.
 The results show that when the number of total channels increases, the delay decreases for both approaches.
 Overall, the delay of the approach with the virtual backbone structure is less than the one without a virtual backbone structure.